dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

-The **Project > Settings…** dialog’s Link page has a Win32 Subsystem section that allows you to specify that the target should run in the “Windows GUI” (WINDOWS) subsystem or the “Windows Console” (CONSOLE) subsystem.
+The **Project > Settings…** dialog’s Link page has a Win32 Subsystem section that allows you to specify that the target should run in the "Windows GUI" (WINDOWS) subsystem or the "Windows Console" (CONSOLE) subsystem.
 You may wish to change this value if you change the code of a console-mode project to make it create its own windows, or vice versa.

-The default for a project created in the New Project wizard as a “Console Application (EXE)” is to run in the Windows Console subsystem, while the default for a project created as a “GUI Application (EXE)” is to run in the “Windows GUI” (WINDOWS) subsystem.
+The default for a project created in the New Project wizard as a "Console Application (EXE)" is to run in the Windows Console subsystem, while the default for a project created as a "GUI Application (EXE)" is to run in the "Windows GUI" (WINDOWS) subsystem.

 Debug page
 ----------